 04 — Costs

-PRINCE2 Exam Costs & Registration
+PRINCE2 Exam Costs and Registration

 Approximate Exam Costs (2026)